mlefkon/pinger/README.md

 ## What it does

 A docker container cron job runs `curl` to 'http ping' your server/endpoint.
-An email is sent if any problems occur.
+An email is sent via SMTP relay if any problems occur.

-This was designed to work with Zoho mail's SMTP relay.
-It may work with many others.

 ## Configuration (Environment Variables)